In the steps below, we break down how you can create a presentation using data from Salesforce.

 To get more detailed information about the element, check the following page.

-This element allows you to render an image from the specified URL or base64 data.
 The Source parameter can define the merge field containing the base64 data or the URL of the image.
 You can also place the image's URL/base64 data itself in that parameter.
-The Width and Height parameters define the respective image size.

 Insert the ready-made shape from the PowerPoint collection.